jez/pandoc-starter/revealjs-solarized/src/index.md

 css:
 - 'css/solarized.css'

-# See `pandoc -D revealjs` to see more options to the revealjs template.

 # These are all strings because they'll be interpolated into
 # JS and then become JS values.
 progress: 'true'